 When the parents of the child cannot agree to a parenting plan, the court will issue an “allocation judgment,” which the statute describes as a “judgment allocating parental responsibilities.”
 This allocation judgment will provide details concerning significant decision-making responsibilities for the child, as well as caretaking functions and parenting time.

 What is Involved in the Allocation of Parental Responsibilities?

 Generally speaking, the allocation of parental responsibilities requires a determination of two different major factors:

 It is entirely possible for one parent will make significant decisions about the child’s upbringing while both parents share in parenting time.
 A court also might determine that the parents should share the responsibility for making significant decisions about the child’s upbringing and will determine which decisions each parent will be responsible for making.

-  At Arami Law Office, we know how complicated family law matters can be, especially when children are involved.
+At Arami Law, we know how complicated family law matters can be, especially when children are involved.
 If you have questions about the allocation of parental responsibilities, a Des Plaines child custody lawyer can help.
-Contact Arami Law Office to learn more about how we assist families in Des Plaines with child custody issues.
+Contact Arami Law to learn more about how we assist families in Des Plaines with child custody issues.

 To request a consultation, please fill out all fields, and we will follow up with you